 Aboriginal and community engagement

 We recognize public trust and confidence are earned through performance, open communication and community engagement.
-Engagement with Aboriginal groups and local communities and elected representatives in Northwest BC began in April 2012 to better understand community needs and gather feedback on site selection.
+Engagement with Aboriginal groups, local communities and elected representatives in Northwest BC began in April 2012 to better understand community needs and gather feedback on site selection.

 Local Aboriginal groups have been active participants in existing condition environmental studies and fieldwork programs to date.